JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 }
 ```

-The package can then be installed with `devtools::install` so we can test these inputs in a shiny application.
+The package can then be installed with `devtools::install` so we can test these inputs in a Shiny application.

 ```r
 library(gio)